Yemaneab100/js-functions-understanding/README.md

 const result = myFunction(5, 2)
 ```
+The function will pass 5 and 2, but it will return 100, as the function tells 100 no matter the value of the result is.

 ### Q25
 What will be the printed out by the console log statements when this code runs?
 Why?